Ethycs/LLMKernel/docs/magic_guide.md

 6. **Compare models for best results** - Use `%%llm_compare` to find which model works best for your use case

+7. **Let auto-rescan work for you** - Just add cells naturally; the kernel will detect and include them automatically

+8. **All cells are visible** - With notebook file reading, you don't need to execute cells for them to appear in context

 ---

 ## Quick Reference